-Guide to what to see in Luoping: Ocean of flowers
+What to see in Luoping: Ocean of flowers of Yunnan

 This time we ventured to visit Luoping (罗平), located 4 hours from Kunming eastbound, in the Chinese province of Yunnan.
 When we asked the Chinese what to see in Luoping we were told that this place is famous for being the place where during the beginning of spring until the end of February (coinciding with the Chinese New Year, Spring Festival), grows the canola flower (or rapeseed flower).